alanreidt/range-slider-component/README.md

 ### Architecture
 Slider architecture follows an *original MVC architecture*, the topic is thoroughly described in the article [«Охота на мифический MVC»](https://habr.com/ru/post/321050/) (see some details below).

+Slider, in the essence, represents component, which reflects a part of Application's Domain Model and allows user to change a representation of the part (via modification of Slider inner Model).

+For example, on a hotel website, Slider will reflect the hotel rooms price range (which will be passed to the Slider Model `boundaries` option) and will allow user to narrow down a representation of the diapason to its needs.

+But, Slider also can manipulate Domain Model directly (through the Application Model (Façade), of course).
+In that case, Slider options will be synchronized on an `'update'` event.

+So, Slider architecture is built with these things in mind.

 #### Model
 The module contains business logic of Slider component: possible Slider options and logic around them.